nicolaCirillo/ate-it/guidelines.md

 However:

-We discourage simple fine-tuning of the latest models without further analysis.
+We discourage simple fine-tuning of the latest models without further qualitative analysis.

 We strongly encourage the development of techniques that provide insights into ATE and terminology, contributing to advancing the field.
 In particular, we encourage:
 - **the use of open-source LLMs**